 Many believe that housing returns to the bank after the death of the last borrower, but that is not the case.
 Your heirs will have the option to decide if they want to repay the balance of the loan and keep the home, sell the home and keep the capital, or simply leave and let the lender get rid of the property.
 If you have a home equity conversion mortgage (HECM), your heirs will need to repay the full balance of the loan or 95% of the appraised value of the home, whichever is less.
-If you are the heir of a deceased reverse mortgage borrower, you are not personally responsible for paying off the debt, but you are in a position to decide how the debt is repaid.
+If you are looking for the best reverse mortgage lenders and are the heir of a deceased reverse mortgage borrower, you are not personally responsible for paying off the debt, but you are in a position to decide how the debt is repaid.

 Conserve the home by buying it with another source of funds.
 You only have to pay 95% of the appraised value of the home.
 FHA insurance will cover the remaining balance of the loan to pay off the debt.
 Deed the home to the lender through a process known as “deed” rather than foreclosure.

 By signing this document, you legally transfer the title and therefore the ownership of the home to the lender.
 When you receive a “due and unpaid” notice, which the lender sends to the borrower's estate in the event of the owner's death, you have 30 days to notify the lender of the action you want to take.
 The estate may have up to six months to repay the debt.
 Within six months of the borrower's death, the lender may initiate foreclosure proceedings if no steps have been taken to comply with the loan.